 Hyperbaric dives follow specific proven dive protocols depending on the condition being treated.
 Dives last 2 hours daily with two, 10-minute oxygen breaks to prevent oxygen seizures.
 They usually go to a pressure of 2.4 ATM at 100% oxygen.
 A typical dive routine lasts for 30 sessions but can be extended if it is felt to be beneficial.

 The most common complication of hyperbaric oxygen therapy is barotrauma.
-Barotrauma is caused by expansion of gases in a confined space.
+Barotrauma is caused by the expansion of gases in a confined space.
 The most common barotrauma is rupture or irritation of the tympanic membrane.
 Other more serious injuries include pneumothorax, rupture of small vessels, and damage to the inner, middle and external ear canals.
 More serious hazards include oxygen seizures, convulsions, and pulmonary edema and hemorrhage.
 Catastrophic complications are chamber fires and explosions.

 Not all failed or compromised flaps or grafts respond to hyperbaric oxygen therapy.
 Prolonged treatments may be required.
 Loss of the flap or graft is a possibility that could require extensive debridement with loss of skin coverage.
 This could significantly increase patients' morbidity and mortality.